Health and Safety

 Summer Camp 2021 is going to be awesome and fun like always, but will look a little bit different as we implement processes and procedures to keep our campers and staff safe.
 The Center for Disease Control and the Massachusetts Department of Health have been instrumental in helping define safety protocols to keep children safe in educational spaces and Belmont Day is committed to meeting or exceeding those protocols.

 Here is a snapshot of some of our planned safety precautions that you can expect on a daily basis.
-These protocols are based on the 2020 standards.
-We anticipate that the Massachusetts Department of Public Health will release updated guidance for 2021.
-Once we have that information, our complete COVID 2021 policy will be available by request.

 Keep it Outside